gimli-org/gimli/doc/compilation.rst

 ====================

-Choose your operating system for more information, in particular on alternative ways of installation or compilation from source:<br><br>
+Choose your operating system for more information, in particular on alternative ways of installation or compilation from source:

 .. tab-set::